 Boots Pharmacy, 55 Vicarage Rd St. Agnes Cornwall TR5 0TH.
 Tel 01872 552340

 Please supervise children in the apartment as you would at home, especially when the cooker is in use.
-Be aware that like any radiator the heaters can get hot – if you are concerned you can change the mode to ‘cool’ using the middle button on the control panel (a crescent moon will appear at the top of the display), or turn the temperature down slightly using the minus button.
+Be aware that like any radiator the heaters can get hot – if you are concerned you can change the mode to ‘cool’ using the middle 'Mode' button on the control panel (a crescent moon will appear at the top of the display), or turn the temperature down slightly using the minus button when in the 'on' mode (sun at top of screen).

 The windows are usually left unlocked for fire safety as most windows are not easily accessible to young children and there is a deck outside the second bedroom with bunkbeds.
 However, if you would prefer to lock them for child safety, the keys are on the top shelf of the kitchen wall cupboard that contains plates, cups etc. If you do this please be sure to leave the keys near the windows where you can access them quickly and easily in an emergency.